Science in Practice

 Along these lines, Walunas and investigator Abel Kho, MD, director of CHIP, collaborated to develop an implementation model comprising a bundle of implementation strategies to improve the use of evidence-based cardiovascular disease prevention in primary care clinics in Wisconsin, Illinois, and Indiana, through a program called Healthy Hearts in the Heartland.
 Now, Walunas is helping to lead a project that will apply that model in rural Michigan practices through a program called Healthy Hearts for Michigan.

 In addition, the two are also collaborating on adapting this practice implementation model developed as part of the Healthy Hearts program to an area of behavioral health, with the goal of increasing the uptake of evidence-based screening and brief interventions in primary care for unhealthy alcohol use.

-“As the pandemic has gone on, people have realized alcohol use disorder is becoming more and more of a problem,” says Kho, who is also director of the Institute for Augmented Intelligence in Medicine and professor of Medicine and of Preventive Medicine.
+“As the pandemic has gone on, people have realized alcohol use disorder is becoming more and more of a problem,” says Kho, who is also director of the Institute for Artificial Intelligence in Medicine and professor of Medicine and of Preventive Medicine.
 “It’s very timely.”

 Northwestern’s scientists are also lending their expertise to support community-led health interventions.
 Northwestern provides support to Pastors 4 PCOR (P4P), which was launched in 2014 by faith leaders in Chicago in partnership with the Patient-Centered Outcomes Research (PCOR) Institute.
 The P4P program trains faith-based community facilitators to lead research programs designed to meet needs in their communities.
 One identified need is for better blood-pressure control.